japper83/QRadar-RSS-extension-/README.md

 * manifest.json – JSON manifest file that describes the app
 * qradar_appfw_venv – Python virtual environment for running your app locally
 * run.py – default Python script for running your app locally

+### QRadar SDK Use QRadar-RSS-Extension
+An alternative is to use the QRadar-RSS-Extension.
+Copy the QRadar-RSS-Extension files to your QRadar SDK machine.
+The QRadar-RSS-Extension will function like virtual development environment.
+All the below options like run, package and deploy will work the same way.

 #### Python Modules